9 reasons to visit Lanzarote

 2. Manrique's magic

-His organic, eye-catching work can be enjoyed all over Lanzarote, from a slew of buildings through to viewpoints placed to make the most of this spectacular island.
+His organic, eye-catching work can be enjoyed all over Lanzarote, from a slew of buildings through to spectacularly placed viewpoints.
 His most remarkable work is perhaps the breathtaking studio he built for himself, which is now home to the César Manrique Foundation.

 3. Vaulting volcanoes

 The best place to get a real feel for the sheer drama of the island's volcanoes is in the Timanfaya National Park.
 You'll find a visitor centre with plenty of information for exploring as well as a restaurant where you can enjoy steaks cooked on volcanic stone.

 4. Fantastic food

 Lanzarote has it all: the resorts offer excellent value set meal deals and specials alongside tapas bars and more authentic eateries.
 Head out of the resorts in search of more local restaurants where you can enjoy the island's rich bounty of seafood.

 5. World class wines

 Shakespeare once eulogised 'Malmsey' in his plays so it's a grape that obviously has a serious amount of heritage behind it.
-Today it is known as Malvasia, and vineyards harvesting this glorious white grape are dotted all over the island.
+Today it is known as Malvasia, and vineyards harvesting this glorious white grape are dotted all over Lanzarote.